Main index | Section 9 | Options |

 #include <sys/random.h>

-The read_random() function is used to return entropy directly from the entropy device if it has been loaded.
-If the entropy device is not loaded, then the buffer is ignored and zero is returned.
-The buffer is filled with no more than count bytes.
-It is strongly advised that read_random() is not used; instead use arc4rand() unless it is necessary to know that no entropy has been returned.
+The read_random() function is used to read entropy directly from the kernel abstract entropy device. read_random() blocks if and until the entropy device is seeded.
+The provided buffer is filled with no more than count bytes.
+It is strongly advised that read_random() is not used directly; instead, use the arc4rand() family of functions.

 The read_random_uio() function behaves identically to read(2) on /dev/random.
 The uio argument points to a buffer where random data should be stored.
-This function only returns data if the random device is seeded.
-It blocks if unseeded, except when the nonblock argument is true.
+If nonblock is true and the random device is not seeded, this function does not return any data.
+Otherwise, this function may block interruptibly until the random device is seeded.
+If the function is interrupted before the random device is seeded, no data is returned.

 The read_random() function returns the number of bytes placed in buffer.